How much does a yacht and ship salesperson/broker bond cost in Florida?

 To become a licensed yacht and ship salesperson or broker in Florida, applicants must submit the following materials:

 - check or money order for $551 application fee payable to DBPR - Division of Florida Condominiums, Timeshares, and Mobile Homes

 - personal background check

 - and more

-Complete licensing information can be accessed from the Important Links section of this page.
+Complete licensing information can be accessed from the Additional Resources section of this page.
 Begin the licensing process by purchasing the surety bond you need!